 If you enjoy using modern technology for communication and entertainment, why not use it for exercise, too?
 Dance Dance Revolution (DDR) was one of the first exercise video games, and it’s still popular today.
 DDR is a music video game that you watch on your TV.
 To play, you stand on a platform that has colored arrows on it, and you hit the arrows with your feet to the beat of the music and visual cues on the video.
 You get a score based on how well you time your steps and how accurate you are.
 It’s lots of fun and lots of exercise!

 In a similar vein, a video game console that’s taken the country by storm is Wii, a system that plugs into your TV.
-The unique feature of Wii is the handheld, wireless remote controller that detects motion in three dimensions.
+Wii, and other similar systems, wirelessly detects motion in three dimensions.
 You can play all sorts of sports games against opponents on the TV or against another real person in your own living room.
 The basic Wii comes with tennis, baseball, boxing, golf, and bowling.
 It feels real when you swing the tennis racket and hit the ball, line up your golf shot, box with your opponent, and swing the baseball bat.
 It’s motivating and fun at the same time!

-A recent addition to the world of Wii games is Wii Fit.
+Another addition to the world of Wii games is Wii Fit Plus.
 It’s an interactive fitness program that includes a balance platform you stand on, which allows you to do aerobic dance, yoga, balance games, and strength training.
 The software measures your performance and gives you points based on your progress, which you can compare against yourself or other players.
 Wii is a great way to challenge yourself, get a workout, and have some fun.

 An attitude of fun